Why You Should Consider AET alongside the CAVA

 More Detail About AET

 So the AET qualification is ideal if you are wanting to either teach or train students.
 As you will probably already be aware, it is up to the organisation and awarding bodies to determine whether you need an Assessor qualification too.
-Some awarding bodies won’t let you assess their qualifications unless you are working towards CAVA.
+Some awarding bodies won’t let you assess their qualifications unless you are working towards your CAVA qualification.

 If you are already qualified to teach, then adding an Assessor qualification to your portfolio seems like the perfect match.
 This means that you will have the skills to both teach and assess, and will be very highly regarded in your field.
 You will be a full package employee, capable of carrying out the following: